ibm-cloud-docs/secrets-manager/certificates.md

 1. In the {{site.data.keyword.cloud_notm}} console, click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg) **> Resource List**.
 2. From the list of services, select your instance of {{site.data.keyword.secrets-manager_short}}.
 3. In the **Secrets** table, click **Add**.
-4. From the list of secret types, click the **SSL/TLS Certificates** tile.
+4. From the list of secret types, click the **TLS Certificates** tile.
 5. Add a name and description to easily identify your certificate.
 6. Select the [secret group](#x9968962){:term} that you want to assign to the secret.